Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Discussion

-Overall, the results show that distributed swarm optimisation can be improved in performance such as as decrease computation time while retaining optimisation accuracy (fitness) using our proposed surrogate-assisted distributed swarm optimisation.
-We also found that the use of surrogates may even boost performance in terms of optimisation accuracy as in case of Spherical, and Ackley functions (Table 3) , and Badlands landscape evolution model problem (Table 5).
-This might be due to smooth approximation of the problem by our surrogate model which prevented the optimization process in trapping in local minima.
-We highlight that the Badlands model does not provide gradient information regarding the parameters and hence only gradient free optimisation or inference methods can be used.
-In previous work, we used MCMC methods (PT-Bayeslands and SAPT-Bayeslands \citep{chandra2019bayeslands,chandra2019PT-Bayeslands}) where the search was done via random-walk proposal distribution with MCMC replicas running in parallel.
-Our results show that the use of meta-heuristic search operators from particle swarm optimisation provides better search features.
-The results motivates the use the proposed methodology for expansive optimisation models, which can feature other geoscientic models.
-Further use of surrogate in larger instances of the Badlands landscape evolution model can provide significant reduction in computational time.
+We highlight that the Badlands model does not provide gradient information regarding the parameters; and hence, only gradient-free optimisation and inference methods can be used.
+In our previous work, MCMC sampling (PT-Bayeslands and SAPT-Bayeslands \citep{chandra2019bayeslands,chandra2019PT-Bayeslands}) has been used, where the parameter inference was implemented via random-walk proposal distribution with MCMC replicas running in parallel.
+In this paper, the results show that the use of meta-heuristic (evolutionary) search operators from particle swarm optimisation provides better search features.
+The results motivate the use of the proposed methodology for expansive optimisation models, which can feature other geoscientific models.
+Further use of surrogates in larger instances of the Badlands LEM can provide a significant reduction in computational time.

-A major contribution of the methodology has been in the implementation using parallel computing, which takes into account inter-process communication when exchanging particles (solutions) during the optimisation process.
-In our proposed framework, the surrogate training was implemented in the manager process and the trained parameters were transferred to the parallel swarm processes where local surrogate model was used to estimate the fitness of the particle when required (Figure 1).
-This implementation had to seamlessly update the local surrogate model at regular intervals set by the user.
-We note that although less than eight parallel swarm processes were used, in large scale problems, the same implementation can be extended and amended.
-We note that in case when the number of parameters in the actual model used for optimisation significantly increases, different ways of training the surrogate model can be explored.
+A major contribution of the framework is in the implementation using parallel computing, which takes into account inter-process communication when exchanging particles (solutions) during the optimisation process.
+In our proposed framework, the surrogate training was implemented in the manager process and the trained parameters were transferred to the parallel swarm processes, where the local surrogate model was used to estimate the fitness of the particle when required (Figure 1).
+This implementation seamlessly updated the local surrogate model at regular intervals set by the user.
+We note that although less than eight parallel swarm processes were used, in large-scale problems, the same implementation can be extended and amended.
+We note that in the case when the number of parameters in the actual model significantly increases, different ways of training the surrogate model can be explored.
 We also note that the number of particles per swarm is strongly dependent upon the problem in hand \cite{kennedy1995particle,jain2022overview}.